Meghan Markle Reportedly ‘Heartbroken’ That She Can’t See Her Mom Since Moving To Los Angeles

-Meghan Markle and Prince Harry moved from Vancouver, Canada to Los Angeles, reportedly in part so that she could be closer to her mothers.
-Unfortunately, the city also happens to be a hotspot of the deadly coronavirus, and Meghan is apparently taking the California-wide stay-at-home order seriously.
+Meghan Markle and Prince Harry moved from Vancouver, Canada to Los Angeles, reportedly in part so that the duchess could be closer to her mother.
+Unfortunately, the city also happens to be a hotspot of the deadly coronavirus, so Meghan is unable to visit her mother, as she is taking the California-wide stay-at-home order seriously.

-As The Sun reports, while the couple has been able to chat with Doria on the phone and through video messaging, but they haven’t been able to see each other face-to-face.
+As The Sun reports, while the couple has been able to chat with Doria Ragland on the phone and through video messaging, they haven’t been able to see each other face-to-face.

 “Meghan is absolutely heartbroken,” a source claims.
 “After all, one of the main reasons she decided to live in LA was to be near her mum.”